jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-environments more resilient to cyberattacks, customers may not always have the resources to implement all of them, and a return on mitigation framework is helpful for prioritization.Generally speaking, the lower the resources and effort involved, the higher the return on mitigation (ROM).
+environments more resilient to cyberattacks, customers may not always have the resources to implement all of them, and a return on mitigation framework is helpful for prioritization.

+Generally speaking, the lower the resources and effort involved, the higher the return on mitigation (ROM).
 As an example of a high return, consider a simple solution to implement context\-